State & Checkpoints¶

 Both commands move a checkpoint past whatever bad/poison value is blocking progress; they differ in where ingestion resumes from:

-• state delete KEY removes the checkpoint entirely.
-The affected source falls back to its configured preset/lookback window on its next poll/subscribe — a SOQL-polled object re-lists from lookback_hours ago, an EventLogFile source re-lists its configured backfill window, a Pub/Sub subscription starts a fresh subscribe (no replay position) and only sees events emitted from that point forward.
+state set KEY VALUEmoves the checkpoint to an exact, known-good position (an ISO-8601 timestamp for SOQL-polled sources, a base64replay_idfor Pub/Sub).
+Use this when you know precisely which record is poisoning the poll/stream and want to resume immediately past it, with the smallest possible re-ingestion window.state delete KEYremoves the checkpoint entirely.
+The affected source falls back to its configured preset/lookback window on its next poll/subscribe — a SOQL-polled object re-lists fromlookback_hoursago, an EventLogFile source re-lists its configured backfill window, a Pub/Sub subscription starts a fresh subscribe (no replay position) and only sees events emitted from that point forward.
 Use this when you don't know a good resume value, or the checkpoint's own file/object is what's corrupt.

 Both are safe with respect to data loss, but not with respect to duplicates. sf2loki's ingestion is at-least-once, and Loki dedupes exact-duplicate log lines within its per-stream out-of-order/reject window — so:

-• state set to a timestamp/replay-id earlier than the true poison point re-ingests everything between the new value and the old (real) watermark — a bounded, predictable duplicate window you control by how far back you set it.
+state setto a timestamp/replay-id earlier than the true poison point re-ingests everything between the new value and the old (real) watermark — a bounded, predictable duplicate window you control by how far back you set it.state deletere-ingests the source's entire lookback/preset window from scratch — a duplicate window bounded by that source's configured lookback (typically hours), not by how long the checkpoint was actually stuck.- For Pub/Sub,

-• For Pub/Sub, state delete is the more disruptive of the two: since there's no "preset window" concept, deleting the checkpoint drops the replay position entirely, so a subscription resumes from "now" — events between the last real commit and the delete are not re-ingested (an actual gap, not a duplicate).
+state deleteis the more disruptive of the two: since there's no "preset window" concept, deleting the checkpoint drops the replay position entirely, so a subscription resumes from "now" — events between the last real commit and the delete are not re-ingested (an actual gap, not a duplicate).
 Backfill that gap via SOQL/EventLogFile for the topic and time window if it matters.

 In all cases, prefer state set to a value you can justify over state delete when you can identify one — it bounds the re-ingestion window instead of falling back to a whole lookback period (or, for Pub/Sub, creating a real gap).

-• Alerts — the shipped alert pack; the signals that typically precede a sf2loki state intervention.
+- Alerts — the shipped alert pack; the signals that typically precede a